jalukaharsh/jalukaharsh/README.md

 ![View Counter](https://komarev.com/ghpvc/?username=jalukaharsh)

 Welcome to my GitHub!
+My name is Harsh and I'm a Software Development Engineer at Amazon, working on the AWS Serverless Messaging team.
 I'm a graduate from the University of Toronto, with a triple major in Computer Science, Physics and Mathematics.
-I work as a Software Development Engineer at Amazon (AWS Serverless Messaging).

 Feel free to browse my projects and reach out if you are interested in reviving any incomplete ones.

-I've previously worked at [CERN](https://home.cern/) and [Bare Cove Technology](https://barecovetech.com/#/).
+I've also previously worked at [CERN](https://home.cern/) and [Bare Cove Technology](https://barecovetech.com/#/).

 You can reach me at jalukaharsh_at_gmail_dot_com.